kemitchell/writing.kemitchell.com/_posts/2016-09-21-MIT-License-Line-by-Line.md

 -  _publish_ doesn't appear in either copyright or patent statute.
    Since "the Software" is what's being published, it probably hews closest to "distribute" under the [copyright statute][17 USC 106].
-   That statute also covers rights to perform and display words "publicly", but those rights apply only to specific kinds of copyrighted work, like plays, sound recordings, and motion pictures.
+   That statute also covers rights to perform and display works "publicly", but those rights apply only to specific kinds of copyrighted work, like plays, sound recordings, and motion pictures.